1adityakadam/SQL-Querying-and-Data-Visualization-in-Healthcare/README.md

 I have created three datasets using MySQL and exported them into CSV files for further visualization.
-The tables, named 'doctors_homework1', 'hospital_homework1', and 'specialities', are uploaded to the repository for reference.
+The tables, named 'doctors_homework1', 'hospital_homework1', and 'specialities', and the SQL file, named are uploaded to the repository for reference.

 Additionally, I have conducted querying and data visualization for the following five queries: